nvoevodin/tlc_data_hub_RShiny_app/README.md

 ## Check It Out

-- Try a demo of the app on [https://tlcanalytics.shinyapps.io/datahub/].
+- Try a demo of the app on [DataHub].

 ## Overview